mehulagg/gitlab/doc/user/project/deploy_tokens/index.md

 | `write_package_registry` | Allows write access to the package registry. | 13.0 |

 NOTE:Note
 You cannot use a deploy token to download your job's artifacts](./pipelines/job_artifacts.md#downloading-the-latest-artifacts).
-The issue [gitlab-#282535](https://gitlab.com/gitlab-org/gitlab/-/issues/282535) will grant read and write access for artifacts.
+Issue [#282535](https://gitlab.com/gitlab-org/gitlab/-/issues/282535) will grant read and write access for artifacts.

 ## Deploy token custom username